-This past November I flew up to Osaka to meet Kat, my good friend from college, and finally experienced Autumn in Japan.
-We’ve done the exact same trip a year back where we met in the middle – she flew from Los Angeles and I came from Singapore – in Osaka.
+A few years ago, I flew to Osaka to meet Kat, my good friend from college, and finally experienced Autumn in Japan.
+We’ve done the exact same trip a year back where we met in the middle – she flew from Los Angeles while I came from Singapore, and we met in Osaka.

-I guess we must really have a knack for accidentally picking the best time to visit Japan.
+I guess we must have a knack for accidentally picking the best time to visit Japan.
 This time we came during the best time of the season for Autumn Leaf viewing, also known as Momijigari in Japanese.
-At that time, neither of us even knew Momijigari is a thing!
+At that time, neither of us even knew Momijigari was a thing!

 As it turns out, Autumn in Japan is indeed a very special season.
 Momijigari (紅葉狩り) is the Japanese tradition of visiting areas where leaves have turned red in the autumn.
 “Momiji” means red leaves, and “Gari” means hunting – so quite literally, it means hunting autumn leaves.

-The tradition began in the Edo period when royalties started visiting certain areas of Japan just for the purpose of enjoying the autumn leaves.
-I could see why, because the leaves have changed into its beautiful fall colors – Ginko trees turn brilliant yellow, Maple trees turn vibrant red, and other trees turn various shades of brown while some remained green.
+The tradition began in the Edo period when royalties started visiting certain areas of Japan just to enjoy the autumn leaves.
+I could see why, because the leaves had changed into their beautiful fall colors – Ginko trees turned brilliant yellow, Maple trees turned vibrant red, and other trees turned various shades of brown while some remained green.
 It makes for a warm blend of colors that is very pleasing to the eye.

-When is the best time to see the autumn leaves in 2019?
+When is the best time to see the autumn leaves?

-To get an idea of the peak Autumn colors you can read this Autumn Color 2019 Report, which is updated annually with predictions for each areas in Japan.
+To get an idea of the peak Autumn colors you can read this Autumn Color 2023 Report, which is updated annually with predictions for each area in Japan.

-The photos below were taken in Kyoto / Osaka from 26-28 November 2017, when the daily temperature at the time had dropped to around 8-10C.
-As it turned out, we really lucked out with our trip and came during peak Momijigari season.
+As it turned out, we lucked out with our trip and came during peak Momijigari season.
 Had we come a week before, the leaf colors would not have been as vibrant.
 Conversely, if we came a week later, most of the red maple leaves would have fallen off.

 1. Akame 48 Waterfalls (赤目四十八滝) in Mie

-Akame 48 (pronounced Akame Shijuhachi Taki) is a beautiful waterfall trail about an hour out of Osaka.
+Akame 48 Waterfalls (pronounced Akame Shijuhachi Taki) is a beautiful waterfall trail about an hour out of Osaka.
 It’s an easy trail following the main river which forms many small and big waterfalls.
-There aren’t exactly 48 waterfalls on the trail, but “48 waterfalls” signifies endless waterfalls in the Japanese language.

 2. Kiyomizu-dera in Kyoto

-Kiyomizu-dera is undoubtedly one of the most important temple in Japan and a very popular choice for Momijigari.
-If you ask me though, it wasn’t really my favorite because it’s very touristy… The temple was so crowded when we went in late November, with hordes and hordes of tourist seemingly coming in non-stop (including us).
+Kiyomizu-dera in Kyoto is undoubtedly one of the most important temples in Japan and a very popular choice for Momijigari.
+If you ask me though, it wasn’t my favorite because it’s very touristy… The temple was so crowded when we went in late November, with hordes and hordes of tourists seemingly coming in non-stop (including us).
 It was really hard to get a good picture without getting nudged or pushed around.

 However, I can see why the temple is so popular.
 They do have the highest concentration of maple trees I’ve seen during the entire trip!
 Pretty much the entire temple ground was filled with dreamy vibrant red trees.